andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/05_Creating_Timing_Files.rst

 .. figure:: GLM_fMRI_Data.gif

-The Red and Green lines representing the HRFs are called the **ideal time-series**.
+The Red and Green lines representing the HRFs are called the **ideal time-series** (also known as the **model run file**).
 This is the time-series that we expect, given the timing of each stimulus in our experiment.
 When we estimate beta weights to modulate this ideal time-series to fit the data, the result is called a **fitted time-series**, shown in the animation as a blue line.

 .. note::